Kitchen Insider Guides & tests for a healthier kitchen

 • The packaging says "PFOA-free" but not "PFAS-free"

-"When I turned my frother over and looked at the inside, I saw it right away.
+"When I turned my frother over and looked inside, I saw it immediately.
 Those little scratches.
 Those thin spots.
 I’d never thought about it.
 But now I couldn’t unsee it."

 What now?